 His family’s life changed drastically when he heard a radio program in 1981 which introduced him to the idea of homeschooling.
 When they started homeschooling, they began homeschooling one year at a time to meet the academic and social needs of their children.
 After spending lots of time around people like Mike Farris, Michael became convinced that he had been called to use his gifts and talents in the legal profession to assist homeschoolers who were being prosecuted because they didn’t hold a teacher’s certificate or didn’t satisfy the school district’s concerns that they could competently teach their children.

-Mike came to HSLDA full-time in 1987 and has served as president of the organization since the year 2001.
-As President of HSLDA US, Michael Smith also serves on the Board of Directors for HSLDA Canada.
+Mike came to HSLDA US full-time in 1987 and has served as president of the organization since the year 2001.

 Ray Strom is a geologist and the owner and president of his personal business, Calgary Rock and Materials Services, Inc. Ray Strom has exceptionally interesting experience in the study of rocks that has seen him work and travel internationally: for example, he has co-written research papers regarding the Grand Canyon, and has studied in the Middle East examining what the rocks say about the earthquake at the time of Jesus’ crucifixion.
-Ray is active in creation science research, and, as such, has a unique insight into the Creation/Evolution debate, and speaks knowledgeably on the topic with a desire to instill a Biblical worldview in his listeners.
+Ray is active in creation science research, and, as such, has a unique insight into the Creation/Evolution debate, and speaks knowledgeably on the topic.

-Along with his work experience and Biblical worldview, Ray also brings extensive business sense and leadership to the HSLDA Board of Directors.
-He has served on the boards of his church, a private Christian school, and the AHEA (Alberta Home Education Association) all of which make Ray a valuable member of HSLDA’s Board of Directors.
+Along with his work experience, Ray also brings extensive business sense and leadership to the HSLDA Board of Directors.
+He has served on several boards including AHEA (Alberta Home Education Association) all of which make Ray a valuable member of HSLDA’s Board of Directors.

-Ray has a vested interest in the health and strength of the homeschooling movement as he and his wife homeschooled their two daughters, and are now enjoying their six grandchildren.
+Ray has interest in the health and strength of the homeschooling movement as he and his wife homeschooled their two daughters, and are now enjoying their six grandchildren.